-Ana Gasper is a Senior Respiratory & Sleep Clinical Physiologist working at Lister Hospital in Stevenage.
+Ana Gaspar is a Senior Respiratory & Sleep Clinical Physiologist working at Lister Hospital in Stevenage.
 Ana has worked with the NIHR CRN on delivering research projects.
-Her CLAHRC project is looking into the prevalence, cost and barriers diagnoses of obstructive sleep apnoea in a local inpatient mental health care facility.
+Her CLAHRC project is looking into the prevalence, cost and barriers diagnosis of obstructive sleep apnoea in a local inpatient mental health care facility.
 As part of her work, Ana will be working closely with inpatient mental health services offering a direct access to domiciliary diagnostic screening services.

 Dite Felekki is a Clinical Psychologist within the Child, Family and Young Peoples service working at Sliver wood Child & Family Centre in Great Yarmouth.
 Dite’s previous work on a whole school approach to children’s psychological wellbeing was published as a contribution to a House of Commons Education and Health Committee enquiry.
 Her CLAHRC project; working in the Self-Determination Theory is looking at the implementation and effects on attitudinal shifts in a teacher population.